FIBA Europe Cup: History

 On June 30, 2015, FIBA announced it would start a new league to compete with Euroleague Basketball's EuroCup.
 The new competition, which replaced FIBA EuroChallenge, was supposed to be open for up to 100 teams to enter.
-A former 4th-tier FIBA competition, the FIBA EuroCup Challenge, was named as FIBA Europe Cup between 2003 and 2005.
+A former 4th-tier FIBA competition, the FIBA EuroCup Challenge, was named as the FIBA Europe Cup between 2003 and 2005.

-The 2015–16 FIBA Europe Cup attracted 16 domestic champions and 8 runners-up including KK Cibona, Pallacanestro Cantu, ASVEL, Pallacanestro Varese, CEZ Nymburk, BK Ventspils, PBC Academic and Krka.
+The 2015–16 FIBA Europe Cup attracted 16 domestic champions and 8 runners-up, including KK Cibona, Pallacanestro Cantu, ASVEL, Pallacanestro Varese, CEZ Nymburk, BK Ventspils, PBC Academic and Krka.
 The first FIBA Europe Cup game was played on October 21, 2015, when Donar Groningen beat Egis Körmend 78–71.
 Frankfurt Skyliners won the 1st edition in a Final Four tournament and represented Europe in the 2016 FIBA Intercontinental Cup, following the FIBA-EuroLeague dispute.
-In the 2016–17 season, FIBA started the Basketball Champions League and since then teams from the Champions League can be transferred to the Europe Cup through their position.
+In the 2016–17 season, FIBA started the Basketball Champions League and since then clubs from the Champions League can be transferred to the Europe Cup through their position.

 Format

 Tournament

-The tournament proper begins with a regular season of 32 teams, divided into eight groups.
-Seeding is used whilst making the draw for this stage, whilst teams from the same country may not be drawn into groups together.
-Each team meets the others in its group in home and away games, in a round-robin format.
-The winning team and runner-up from each group then progress to the second round with 16 teams divided into four groups.
-Each team meets the others in its group in home and away games, in a round-robin format.

-For the play-offs, the winning team and runner-up from each group join them and play a two-legged format.
-Until 2019, the fifth-placed teams and sixth-placed teams were dropped from the Basketball Champions League regular season.
-The regular season is usually played from October to December and the second round is played from December to January, whilst the play-offs start in February.
+The tournament proper begins with a regular season of 48 clubs divided into 8 groups.
+Seeding is used whilst making the draw for this stage, whilst clubs from the same country may not be drawn together.
+Each club meets the others in home and away games, in a round-robin format.
+The winner and runner-up from each group progress to the second round, with 16 clubs divided into 4 groups.
+For the play-offs, the winner runner-up from each group play a two-legged format.
+Until 2019, the fifth and sixth-placed clubs were dropped from the Basketball Champions League regular season.